Corporate governance

 Business ethics

 At Woodside, we live Our Values.
-The Code of Conduct and Working Respectfully Policy underpin our ethical business practices, decision making, and work related interactions.
+The Code of Conduct and Working Respectfully Policy underpin our ethical business practices, decision-making and work related interactions.
 We support those who speak up about behaviours that fall short of expected standards and follow a process of assessment and investigation to address allegations of misconduct.
 Please see our People and Culture page for more on our Working Respectfully approach.

 Everyone who works for Woodside, including directors, officers, executives, managers, supervisors, employees, contractors and service providers, wherever they are located, must comply with the Code of Conduct, as well as all applicable laws.